datarobot/pic2vec/docs/guides/installation.md

 ```

 Once you have a copy of the source, you can install it from inside the directory with:
+FIXME: this actually isn't working, at least in Ubuntu16.04 this fails on dependencies installation.

 ```bash
     $ python setup.py install